sebkraemer/100-days-of-code/notes.md

 - what is unnamed pointer type? -> unnamed type: composition of previously declared types -> type literal (p.
 135 Go programming lang book)
 - anon function. a) function that is not assigned to a variable, b) value as the result of function expression (YES), c) ..
   - bonus: why is it important and useful: named functions are only allowed on package level, so for defer() and other closure uses, anonymous functions are necessary.
+- anti hash DOS attack implementation when iterating over map -> how is fmt.Print implemented so that elements are always sorted?
+- trace := 10, "Learning go" page 65

 # Other / links
 - GopherCon 2018: Kat Zien - How Do You Structure Your Go Apps: https://www.youtube.com/watch?v=oL6JBUk6tj0